Editor’s note: This article originally ran May 25, 2022 and was updated July 26, 2022 to reflect updated public health guidance.

 For answers to questions you might have about monkeypox, read on.

 1. What is monkeypox?

-The only significant outbreak in the U.S. occurred in 2003, when 47 cases were identified in six Midwestern states.
+Most cases in other parts of the world have been linked to travel to central or western Africa or to animals imported from there.
+The only other significant outbreak in the United States occurred in 2003, when 47 cases were identified in six Midwestern states.
 All 47 reported that they had contact with pet prairie dogs.
 The prairie dogs had been infected after being kept near small rodents imported from West Africa.

 2. How contagious is monkeypox?

 The monkeypox virus is much harder to spread than the viruses that cause COVID-19 or the flu.

 3. What are the symptoms of monkeypox?

 Monkeypox symptoms are similar to but much milder than the symptoms of smallpox.
 Skin lesions are the main symptom and can look like a fluid-filled bump on the skin or an ulcer, like a crater.
 These can be located anywhere, including the genitals, and can be a single lesion or many on different parts of the body.
 Often, they itch or hurt.
 During the current outbreak, painful rectal lesions have been commonly reported.